lif-zone/lif/README.md

 LIF is at the **VERY** early stage of conception.
 We are just starting up.
 We are still defining the main parts of the network, how it will work and the API.
 We plan to come up with initial POC in a few weeks.

-## License

-**LIF License** - Why do you beeieve you need one?!
-Liberty, Independence, Freedom!
-If you want to modify - no problem!

 ## Get involved

 We are just starting up, and you are invited to join@lif.zone